Puss in Boots: The Last Wish: Plot

-Traumatized, Puss flees to the house of cat lady Mama Luna, where he buries his clothes and meets an optimistic Chihuahua disguised as a cat whom he calls Perrito.
-Goldilocks and her Three Bears Crime Family soon arrive at Luna's home.
-They plan to hire Puss to steal a map bearing the Wishing Star's location from amoral pastry chef "Big" Jack Horner, but fail to recognize him and leave after finding his "grave".
+Traumatized by the event, Puss follows the doctor's directions to the house of Mama Luna, an elderly cat lady, and buries his clothes.
+Months later, he meets an optimistic Chihuahua disguised as a cat, whom he calls Perrito.
+Crime family Goldilocks and the Three Bears soon arrive at Luna's home, intending to hire Puss to help them steal a map displaying the location of the Wishing Star.
+They leave after finding his apparent grave, and Puss decides to find the Star to wish for another nine lives.